dentarg/auth0-blog/_posts/2017-12-04-ten-mobile-security-threats-and-what-you-can-do-to-fight-back.markdown

 ---
 layout: post
 title: "10 Mobile Security Threats (and What You Can do to Fight Back)"
-description: The increased use of mobile devices has led to an uptick in mobile security threats. now, enterprises have to be more diligent than ever to protect their private data.
+description: The increased use of mobile devices has led to an uptick in mobile security threats.
+Now, enterprises have to be more diligent than ever to protect their private data.
-date: 2017-11-17 9:30
+date: 2017-12-04 9:30
-category: Growth, Generic
+category: Growth, Security
 is_non-tech: true
 author:
   name: Martin Gontovnikas